CommandString/Router/README.md

 ## Dynamic PCRE-based Route Patterns

-This type of Route Patterns contain dynamic parts which can vary per request.
+This type of Route Pattern contains dynamic parts which can vary per request.
 The varying parts are named __subpatterns__ and are defined using regular expressions.

 Examples: